-Partnerships are key to the success of Victoria's environmental watering program; no one organisation alone can deliver it.
+Victoria's environmental watering program is supported by inputs from multiple organisations.

 Figure 2 summarises the key partnerships and responsibilities, which are described in more detail below.

 The program is overseen by the Victorian Minister for Water through the Department of Energy, Environment and Climate Action (DEECA).